Diablo Immortal: Post-release updates

-The game's first new class (also first for the series overall since Diablo III's Crusader in 2014), the Blood Knight, was revealed in early July 2023.
+The game's first new class (also first for the series overall since Diablo IIIs Crusader in 2014), the Blood Knight, was revealed in early July 2023.
 Described as a "vanquisher of vampires" and "a mid-range class ... specializing in the polearm weapon type," the Blood Knight was based upon characters established in lore from the original Diablo.
 This was followed by a second original class for the series, the Tempest (a "Water-Bending Warrior-Priest"), which was announced on May 7, 2024 and released on May 23.
 Additionally, this update significantly overworked the difficulty and paragon systems, with an aim to giving more "mix and match" options for skills.

-Immortal's first conflict with the series' title villain, Diablo, was added to the game on December 12, 2024, as part of the 'Shattered Sanctuary' update, which GameSpot described as "not only ... the game's largest new zone to date, but also its biggest boss battle yet."
+Immortals first conflict with the series' title villain, Diablo, was added to the game on December 12, 2024, as part of the 'Shattered Sanctuary' update, which GameSpot described as "not only ... the game's largest new zone to date, but also its biggest boss battle yet."
 This battle served as a culmination of the game's core story elements since its original launch.
 Lead content designer Scott Burges described how the update expanded on the scale of conflict previously present in the game:"One thing we really wanted to do was bring back the nostalgia, and the monstrous size of Diablo, like you see in [Diablo 2] ...
 This Diablo is holding basically a weapon of mass destruction, one of the Worldstone Shards, and this is allowing him to be bigger and more dangerous than ever.
 He is literally bending reality as he fights you ...
 This is our biggest fight yet.
 This is taking what we've done before and making it even bigger."This update was also accompanied by several updates to the game's graphics, such as improved liquid effects and the addition of ray tracing effects for improved lighting and reflections.